 About the Project

 The Pulp Magazines Project is an open-access digital archive dedicated to the study and preservation of one of the twentieth century's most influential literary & artistic forms: the all-fiction pulpwood magazine.
 The Project also provides information on the history of this important but long neglected medium, along with biographies of pulp authors, artists, and their publishers.
+The site launched in July 2011, and has received over 1,500,000 page views from 192 countries around the world.

 The Project is dedicated to fostering ties between communities of collectors, fans, and academics devoted to pulp magazines, and will offer opportunities for research and collaboration to both scholars and enthusiasts alike.
 We will provide information on upcoming conferences and conventions, and promote new working relationships between academics and the hundreds of pulp fans, scholars, and collectors beyond the college and university.